liliaurmazova/dummyjson-api-testing/README.md

 # DummyJSON API Testing Framework

-A comprehensive API testing framework built with Cypress and TypeScript for testing the DummyJSON API.
+The API testing framework built with Cypress and TypeScript for testing the DummyJSON API.

 ## Project Structure